We may earn income from links in this post. Please read this Disclosure for details.

-This collection of today’s best canned salmon recipes is proof that tinned salmon doesn’t have to be boring!
+This collection of the best canned salmon recipes from around the world is proof that tinned salmon doesn’t have to be boring!

 Both pink and red canned salmon also happen to be high in protein.
 Salmon is packed with heart-healthy omega-3 fats making it a great option when you’re looking for a nutritious meals from shelf-stable ingredients in your pantry.